 Once your farm is placed it can be found using this icon on your map.
-Farms expire every 7 days.
+Farms expire if you do not interact with them for 14 full real-time days.

 You will want to place your farms as close to each other as possible because when it comes to tending to your farm, you can use less fertilizer/water if your farms are placed correctly.
 Make sure there is no gap between the farms!
 You’ll find more information on this below in the Tending to your farm section.

 There are a few different ways you can get seeds:

 - Gathering – seeds can be gathered from bushes or thickets using your bare hands or a hoe.
 It is completely random which seeds you will get so the method can be very slow and take up a lot of energy, but it is the only way of getting free seeds.